Spetsnaz GRU: List of GRU special units

-Dissolved units
+Special Battalion Vostok and Zapad

 The Special Battalions Vostok and Zapad were two Spetsnaz units; Vostok headquartered at Eastern Chechnya and Zapad headquartered at Western Chechnya.

 It was subordinate to the GRU and responsible for carrying out mountain warfare and special operations in Chechnya.
 A power struggle then broke out between rival pro-Russian Chechen warlords then Head of the Chechen Republic Kadyrov and Sulim Yamadaev which led to a series of assassinations and shootouts in the ensuing years forcing the GRU to disband the controversial battalions in November 2008.